Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization: Qualitative Experiments

-For training, we inherit the network structure of ELEGANT \cite{xiao2018elegant}, which adopts the U-Net \cite{ronneberger2015u} structure to generate high-resolution images with exemplars.
+Fig.~\ref{fig:4}(b) shows the high-level structure about how CIR (blue and green block) compatible to ELEGANT (grey).
+ELEGANT adopts a U-Net \cite{ronneberger2015u} structure (autoencoder) to generate high-resolution images with exemplars.
 In this way, the output of the encoder is the latent code of disentangled attributes and the context information is contained in the output of the intermediary layer of the encoder.
 ELEGANT adopts an iterative training strategy: training the model with respect to a particular attribute each time.
-We use the same training strategy except for adding our regularization loss term Eq.~\ref{Eq.3}.
-As described in Sec.~\ref{sec:3.3} and Fig.~\ref{fig:1} (e), to encourage the disentanglement and convexity of attribute $\mathcal{A}_i$, CIR interpolates $\mathcal{A}_i$-related dimensions in latent code and constrains the other latent dimensions to remain unchanged after $D$ and reused $E$.
+We use the same training strategy but adding our regularization loss term.
+As shown in Fig.~\ref{fig:4} (b), to encourage the disentanglement and convexity of attribute $\mathcal{A}_i$, CIR interpolates $\mathcal{A}_i$-related dimensions in latent code (yellow) and constrains the other latent dimensions to remain unchanged after $D$ and reused $E$.
 Specifically, when training ELEGANT about the $\mathcal{A}_i$ attribute \textbf{Eyeglasses} at a given iteration, we obtain the latent code $zA = E(A)$ and $zB = E(B)$ with $E$ for each pair of images $A$ and $B$ with opposite $\mathcal{A}_i$ attribute value.
 The disentangled latent code is partitioned into $z_{+\mathcal{A}_i}$ for latent dimensions related to $\mathcal{A}_i$, and $z_{-\mathcal{A}_i}$ for unrelated dimensions.
 We interpolate in $z_{+\mathcal{A}_i}$ with $zA$ and $zB$ while keeping the other dimensions $z_{-\mathcal{A}_i}$ as is to obtain interpolated latent code $zA_{\mathcal{A}_i}$ and $zB_{\mathcal{A}_i}$.
 After $D$ and reuse $E$, we get the reconstructed latent representation $zA_{\mathcal{A}_i}^{re} = E(D(zA_{\mathcal{A}_i}, zA))$ and $zB_{\mathcal{A}_i}^{re} = E(D(zB_{\mathcal{A}_i}, zB))$.
-The reconstruction loss as a regularization is:
+The reconstruction loss as a regularization is (an instantiation of Eq.~\ref{Eq.3}):

 The overall generative loss of ELEGANT + CIR is: